Last updated on August 10, 2026

 Yore-Tiller Nephilim | Illustration by Jeremy Jarvis

-Nephilim were a cycle of creatures from the original Ravnica block, making up each combination of four colors in Magic.
-These were the first 4-color cards ever to exist, only being followed up by the Commander 2016 face commanders.
+Nephilim were a cycle of creatures introduced in Guildpact, making up each combination of four colors in Magic.
+These were the first 4-color cards ever to exist, until being followed up by the Commander 2016 face commanders.

 The Complete List of Nephilim Ranked